 Jonathan Mann is one of Wales' most exciting musicians.
 As founder and Music Director of the Cardiff Sinfonietta he has overseen the orchestra's expansion over a 10 year period.
 During this time the orchestra has performed a cycle of Beethoven Symphonies and worked with soloists including pianists Benjamin Grosvenor and Sunwook Kim and the acclaimed tenor Dennis O'Neill.
-The orchestra has recently broadcast for the BBC and S4C and will finish 2014 with 10th anniversary gala concerts in North and South Wales.
+The orchestra has recently broadcast for the BBC and S4C and will finish 2014 with a 10th anniversary gala concert.

 Jonathan has formed a close relationship with the BBC National Orchestra of Wales since his debut in 2009.
 They have collaborated several times including a performance at the BBC Proms and broadcasts on BBC Radio 3.